unmtransinfo/Badapple2/docker/README.md

 This README provides instructions for setting up each DB using docker.

+Please note that these instructions are intended for local/development use.
+For using the DBs in a production environment, please see [Badapple2-API repo](https://github.com/unmtransinfo/Badapple2-API).

 ## Requirements

 You will need to install docker on your machine.
 See the following URL for more information: